oohg/core/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Error logs and screenshots**
-If applicable, add a copy of ErrorLog.htm and/or hb_out.log file and screenshots to help explain your problem.
+If applicable, add a copy of ErrorLog.htm and/or hb_out.log files and screenshots to help explain your problem.

 **To Reproduce**
 Add a PRG file (minimal, self-contained and compilable) that reproduces the bug.